Effective Date: January 1, 2020

 Implementation: The applicant’s doctoral program director or designated signatory must verify that the applicant has acquired and demonstrated all of the knowledge and skills identified in Standard II.

-Any portion of the applicant’s supervised clinical experience that was not completed under an audiologist meeting the requirements above can be completed post-graduation.
-The applicant’s post-graduation clinical instructor/ supervisor must also meet the above requirements will also verify that the applicant has demonstrated and acquired the knowledge and skills for ASHA certification following completion of the required supervised clinical experience.
+Any portion of the applicant’s supervised clinical practicum that was not completed under an audiologist meeting the requirements above can be completed post-graduation.
+The applicant’s post-graduation clinical instructor/supervisor, who must also meet the above requirements, will verify that the applicant has demonstrated and acquired the knowledge and skills for ASHA certification following completion of the required supervised clinical experience.
+The post-graduate supervised clinical practicum may be telesupervised.

-Applicants who apply for certification without completing a full, supervised clinical experience under a clinical instructor/supervisor who meets the requirement above within their degree program will have 24 months from their application-received date to initiate the remainder of their experience and will have 48 months from the initiation date of their post-graduation supervised clinical experience to complete the experience.
+Applicants who apply for certification without completing a full, supervised clinical practicum under a clinical instructor/supervisor who meets the requirements above within their degree program will have 24 months from their application-received date to initiate the remainder of their experience and will have 48 months from the initiation date of their post-graduation supervised clinical practicum to complete the experience.

 The applicant must pass the national examination adopted by ASHA for purposes of certification in audiology.

-Individuals holding certification must demonstrate (1) continuing professional development, including 1 hour of continuing education in ethics; (2) adherence to the ASHA Code of Ethics; and (3) payment of annual dues and fees.
+Individuals holding certification must demonstrate (a) continuing professional development hours (PDH) including 1 PDH in ethics; (b) 2 PDHs in cultural competency, cultural humility, culturally responsive practice, or diversity, equity, and inclusion; (c) adherence to the ASHA Code of Ethics; and (d) payment of annual dues and fees.